caksoylar/keymap-drawer/README.md

 - [possumvibes's keymap](https://github.com/possumvibes/keyboard-layout): Separate layer and combo diagrams
 - [infused-kim's ZMK config](https://github.com/infused-kim/zmk-config): Defines a script to [tweak the keymap](https://github.com/infused-kim/zmk-config/blob/main/keymap_img/keymap_img_adjuster.py) between parsing and drawing
 - [crides's Fissure write-up](https://github.com/crides/fissure): Custom physical layout with non-square keys and unique SVG styling
+- [My ZMK config](https://github.com/caksoylar/zmk-config): ...in case you are curious how I use keymap-drawer

 If you use `keymap-drawer`, tag your Github repo with the [`keymap-drawer` topic](https://github.com/topics/keymap-drawer) and it will show up for anyone else searching for it!